 6. Look for a Company with Free Returns

-Since this is a custom product it’s important to read the return policy, you don’t want to get stuck with a pair of glasses that doesn’t fit or work for you.
+Since this is a custom product it’s important to read the return policy, you don’t want to get stuck with a pair of glasses that don’t fit or work for you.
 GlassesUSA.com offers free returns, they will even pay the shipping fees if you call them first.
 Warby Parker lets you try 5 pairs for 5 days to pick the pair you like the best!
 This is a great option if you’re really picky, or if you are going to wear your glasses every day and you want to get the most exact fit you can.

 7. Be Careful of Upgrades